SeanCassiere/nv-reservation-cc-update/README.md

 Once the customer accesses the application via the provided custom URL, they would then be able to add details requested by the client, directly against their booking.

-## Technologies used

-This project uses React and is written in Typescript.
-The reason I (Sean) chose React and Typescript is that I am very comfortable with using the library and the language respectively.

 ## Documentation

 See [DOCUMENTATION](DOCUMENTATION.md) for information and configuration options for the application.